Functions

 Anonymous Functions

-Drop the name and you get a lambda.
-These are first-class values, which means you can bind them to variables, pass them to other functions, or return them.
-You'll use these constantly with map, filter, and friends.
+Drop the name and you have a lambda.
+These are first-class values: bind them to variables, pass them to other functions, return them from one.
+You will reach for them constantly alongside map, filter, and their kin.

 [let double [fn [x] [* x 2]]]